telerik/winforms-docs/telerik-cab-enabling-kit/getting-started/starting-the-sample-application.md

 Besides the TelerikCompositeUI project, the Telerik CAB Enabling Kit solution contains two demo applications projects - Finance and Bankteller.
 After downloading the solution from  [CodePlex](http://telerikcab.codeplex.com/)   open it and change the StartUp project to either BankTeller\BankShell or Finance\Shell.
 Run it and the choosen sample application will start.

->note Please note that you need to have RadContols fow WinForms suite installed, before attempting to run the demo projects.
+>tip Please note that you need to have RadContols fow WinForms suite installed, before attempting to run the demo projects.
 >